Legatum & Partners

 • Proceedings on the merits where necessary.

-• Coordination of useful steps through enforcement where the file allows it.
+• Coordination of appropriate enforcement steps where the circumstances allow it.

 Accounts receivable and prevention